Normal 0 false false false MicrosoftInternetExplorer4

 3. Are there holes drilled in the receiver?
 This is usually the sign of someone trying to take a shortcut to better accuracy by fitting a scope and failing.
 Walk away.

 4. Do all the numbers match?
-Not critical, but If they do then that is a real bonus and a good sign, it means that you have all the original parts (probably, no guarantee there).
+Not critical, but If they do then that is a real bonus and a good sign, it means that you may have all the original parts.
 However, if the bolt and receiver numbers don’t match then forget it.

 5. What size is the foresight blade?
 If it is a zero then things are looking really good, but if it is a 0.090 or a -0.030 then maybe not so good.
 Not critical though.

 6. How much movement is there at the muzzle?
 It should be in the centre of the woodwork with a tiny bit of play left and right and pushing down at the bottom so that it is contact with the wood, but you should be able to lift it upwards a few millimetres with your fingers.
-If so, good, but if not, then not so good, you may need to do some work on the woodwork (better to get someone else to do it for you really, but you have to learn somehow, and the hard way is often best, shame about the rifle in that case, but you can always buy another).
+If so, good, but if not, then not so good; you may need to do some work on the woodwork and it might be better to get someone experienced to do it for you.

 7. Is it in proof?
 It had better be, selling a rifle that isn’t is illegal.
 So how recent is the proof?
-If it has had a nice new barrel fitted then you will be able to see nice shiny proofmarks on the underneath of the muzzle on a No:4 and on the Knox (the much wider section at the other end of the barrel) on a No:1.
-Having a reasonably new barrel is obviously a good point. (note: Go Google "proof" if you don't know what I am talking about, I'm not going there on this page)
+If it has had a nice new barrel fitted then you will be able to see nice shiny proof marks on the underneath of the muzzle on a No:4 and on the Knox (the much wider section at the other end of the barrel) on a No:1.
+Having a reasonably new barrel is obviously a good point.

 8. There are other things such as head space which should be checked, but these are beyond the ability of the average shooter, and require specialist tools.